mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 1. Do not lock the feature usage buffer for any longer than is absolutely necessary.
 1. Use a queue, rather than a vector for the feature usage buffer.
 1. Internet calls should use the InternetHelper.
-1. Internet calls (apart from the final one on application exit) will be down asynchronously on another thread the prevent thread.)
+1. Internet calls (apart from the final one on shutdown) will be down asynchronously on another thread the prevent thread.
 1. Failures in the reporter should not throw exceptions outside of the reporter, just log and accept any loss of usage data.

-####Server side API
+###Server side API

 Clearly the django website https://github.com/mantidproject/webapp will need to be extended to accept feature usage reports.
 These would be stored in a seperate table to the startup reports, as there will be somewhere in the order of 10-100 times as many feature usage reports as there are startup reports.